 What is the curriculum of study to receive Semicha?

-For Semicha certification our program requires the student to successfully complete the study of four Halachic topics or four courses.
+For Semicha certification our program requires the student to successfully complete the study of four Halachic topics or four courses, plus a single course in Practical Halachic Topics.
 Currently there are six Halachic subjects learned during Semicha are available.
 Our Rabbinical staff is constantly working on making more Halachic subjects available for study, together with study textbooks on the subject.
 As these subjects become ready for study they will be posted as part of the subjects which one can study for Semicha.

 The following are the current available subjects:

 - Yomim Tovim series: [may only choose one of these subjects as part of the 4]

 - Erev Shabbos & Motzei Shabbos & Rosh Chodesh